rraghavkaushik/rraghavkaushik.github.io/_pages/about.md

 My research areas were LLM Alignment, Reasoning and Trustworthiness.

 Currently, exploring mechanistic Interpretability... opening up the black box, one neuron at a time.
+Breaking down complex architectures and rebuilding them from scratch is my idea of a good time :)

 Always up for a good research paper or a bad AI pun!